sakeefh/Deep-Image-Classifier/README.md

 # Deep Image Classifier

 This project implements a deep learning-based image classifier using Convolutional Neural Networks with the CIFAR-10 dataset.
 It uses the Keras library from TensorFlow for the model's building and training.
 The model has been trained to classify images into its corresponding category.
-The CIFAR-10 dataset consists of 60,000 32x32 color images in 10 classes, with 6,000 images per class.
+The CIFAR-10 dataset consists of 60,000 32x32 color images in 10 classes, with 6,000 images per class

 ## Technologies Used
 - `Python`